Finding a Top Financial Advisor Firm in Texas

 Linscomb & Williams

-The fifth entry on our list heads back to Houston.
+The eighth entry on our list heads back to Houston.
 Linscomb and Williams is a fee-only firm with more than $2.9 million in assets under management.
 It has 17 advisors on staff.
 The company’s team includes 11 certified financial planners (CFPs), two chartered financial analysts (CFAs), seven certified public accountants (CPAs), one accredited investment fiduciary (AIF) and one accredited estate planned (AEP).

 Linscomb and Williams works with mostly individual accounts, though only about one-third of its individual advising is for high-net-worth accounts.
 It also advises pension plans, charitable organizations and corporations.
 There is a $1 million account minimum.

 Linscomb and Williams Background

 Linscomb and Williams was founded in 1971, making it the oldest firm on this list.
 It is a wholly owned subsidiary of Cadence Bank.
 In 2005, the firm was bought by Encore Bancshares, Inc., which was in turn acquired by Cadence in 2012.

 Services offered by the firm include financial planning, wealth management, charitable giving planning, employee benefits, estate planning, retirement planning, divorce financial planning, inheritance and legal settlements.